We are committed to research into second generation biofuels and their production from non-food animal fat waste.

 One of the main advantages of the project is being able to make use of unrefined fats while avoiding pre-treatment stages and reducing waste generation.

-In addition, the biofuel complies with the standards of the European Renewable Energy Directive for advanced biofuels (EU 2018/2001, December 21, 2018) since it is obtained from waste from other industries and therefore does not compete in food markets or require high-environmental-impact agricultural activities such as deforestation, water consumption or indirect CO2 emissions.
+In addition, the biofuel complies with the standards of the European Renewable Energy Directive for second generation biofuels (EU 2018/2001, December 21, 2018) since it is obtained from waste from other industries and therefore does not compete in food markets or require high-environmental-impact agricultural activities such as deforestation, water consumption or indirect CO2 emissions.

 The project has been funded under the European program LIFE 2019 Climate Change Mitigation and includes participation from the Research Association for the Toy industry, and related industries (coordinator), IMDEA Energy Foundation, Research Association for the Footwear industry and related industries , ORGANOVAC SL, University of Murcia, ITQ-CSIC and Cepsa.